Cyberphinx/helix/README.md

 #### It includes the configuration of the following languages:
 - rust
 - svelte
-- php:
-    both intelephense and phpactor are used complimentary to each other
+- php: both intelephense and phpactor are used complimentary to each other
-- typescript, javascript, tsx, jsx deno, eslint, and emmet-ls are used alongside typescript-language-server, and dprint for formatting instead of prettier
+- typescript, javascript, tsx, jsx: deno, eslint, and emmet-ls are used alongside typescript-language-server, and dprint for formatting instead of prettier
 - json
 - html
 - css